leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 ## Conclusion

-Once **Start Small** actions yield positive results, you will have enough experience and knowledge to can scale-out your Transformation on other Teams, slowly but surely establishing DevOps Culture in your Org :slightly_smiling_face:
+Once **Start Small** actions yield positive results, you will have enough experience and knowledge to scale-out your Transformation on other Teams, slowly but surely establishing DevOps Culture in your Org :slightly_smiling_face:

-It is important to bear in mind one thing:
+It is also important to bear one thing in mind:

 Improvements in software delivery by adopting Methodologies like Agile or DevOps, implementing Spotify Engineering Organizational Structure for your Org and so on and so on are only possible, as long as leadership provides consistent support: including time, actions, and resources — demonstrating a true commitment to improvement, and as long as Team members commit themselves to the work.